samszo/ZoteroImportPlus/README.md

-# ZoteroImport
+# ZoteroImportPlus

-Import items from Zotero to Omeka S
+Import items, files, notes and tags from Zotero to Omeka S

 See the [Omeka S user manual](http://omeka.org/s/docs/user-manual/modules/zoteroimport/) for user documentation.